‘Risky?’ Plenty of debate about Dolphins allowing spectators

 “I know the Dolphins organization is going to do it the right way in terms of the safety guidelines,” Fitzpatrick said.
 “As players, we want fans out there, so if we can do it in a safe way, then the more the merrier.”

-Associated Press Writer Bobby Caina Calvan in Tallahassee, Florida; freelancer Mark Ludwiczak in Buffalo, New York; AP Sports Writer Steve Megargee in Green Bay, Wisconsin; and AP Pro Football Writer Arnie Stapleton in Denver contributed to this report.
+Associated Press Writer Bobby Caina Calvan in Tallahassee, Florida; AP Sports Writer Will Graves in Pittsburgh; freelancer Mark Ludwiczak in Buffalo, New York; AP Sports Writer Steve Megargee in Green Bay, Wisconsin; and AP Pro Football Writer Arnie Stapleton in Denver contributed to this report.